THE FLIPSIDE

 The Flipside is a space for rethinking music education.
 Through honest reflection, bold ideas, and real-world experiences, this blog challenges traditional assumptions and explores what music learning can become.
 From modern band and inclusive practices to creativity, community, and lifelong musicianship, The Flipside looks beyond “the way it’s always been” and asks what truly serves students.

-Kevin Droe Kevin Droe
+Music Teacher Education Kevin Droe Music Teacher Education Kevin Droe

 Read More